BE A HERO

 _JPG.jpg)

-ABOUT FIRES
+ABOUT NORSE and FIRES

-FIRES usually occurs in children with no history of epilepsy, and with no underlying condition.
-However, it can also affect adults.
-Treatment typically involves weeks or months in critical care, including in a medically induced coma, to try to stop the seizures and protect the brain.
+Treatment typically involves weeks or months in critical care, including in a medically induced coma, with multiple medications and treatments, including immunotherapy, to try to stop the seizures and protect the brain.

 HELP FIGHT FIRES